Analysis | What to Know About Trump’s Second Impeachment Trial

 1. When does the Senate trial start?

-Opening arguments won’t begin until the week of Feb.
-8, under an agreement between the Senate’s Democratic and Republican leaders designed to give Trump more time to prepare a defense and to let lawmakers tend to other business, notably confirming President Joe Biden’s cabinet nominees.
+Not until Feb.
+9, under an agreement between the Senate’s Democratic and Republican leaders designed to give Trump more time to prepare a defense and to let lawmakers tend to other business, notably confirming President Joe Biden’s cabinet nominees.

 2. How long will it take?